dotnet/docs-maui/docs/macios/includes/linker-control.md

 ## Mark an assembly as linker safe

-If you have a library in your project, or you are a developer of a re-usable library and you want the linker to treat your assembly as linkable, you can mark the assembly as linker safe with the [`AssemblyMetadata`](xref:System.Reflection.AssemblyMetadataAttribute) attribute:
+If you have a library in your project, or you are a developer of a reusable library and you want the linker to treat your assembly as linkable, you can mark the assembly as linker safe with the [`AssemblyMetadata`](xref:System.Reflection.AssemblyMetadataAttribute) attribute:

 ```csharp
 [assembly: AssemblyMetadata("IsTrimmable", "True")]